We in the Office of Student Affairs are happy to answer any questions you may have. Stop by and see us in 15-106 Moos Tower.

 Other courses they offer:

 10 professors covering Orthodontics & Pediatrics, Oral and Maxillofacial Surgery & Pain Control, Periodontics, Operative Dentistry, Prosthodontics, Patient Management, Endodontics, Oral Diagnosis and Pharmacology in an online format.
 On-demand course option is available anytime.
-The new live course starts October 2013.
+The live course starts in October.

 What about the jurisprudence exam?
 Where can I find information or copies of the statutes?